gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

       Describes a workflow task that only needs to be run once per experiment, regardless of the number of cycles in the experiment.

    cycling
       A forecast model and data assimilation system work together to form a repeatedly "cycling" analysis and forecast system.
 Cycling conveys earlier information through time to the present in a model-consistent manner.
+The data assimilation system provides initial conditions; then, a forecast is run, and the results are compared to actual observations from the data assimilation system when they become available.
+The forecast results are combined with this new data, the system is updated, and the forecast is run again.
+The process continues cyclically.

    ..
-      COMMENT: Run cycling def by someone
+      COMMENT: Run cycling def by someone.
+What system exactly is updated?
+How is the combination step different from the update step?
+      Forecast, update, analyze, compare

    DA
    Data Assimilation